 State Environmental Quality Review Act (SEQR) Regulatory Revisions

-The New York State Department of Environmental Conservation (DEC) is proposing to amend the State Environmental Quality Review Act (SEQR) regulations that are codified at 6 NYCRR Part 617.
-The primary purpose of the amendments is to implement SEQR-related provisions of the Environmental Justice Siting Law (EJSL) (Chapter 840 of the Laws of 2022, as amended by Chapter 49 of the Laws of 2023).
+- DEC’s primary objective was to enhanced consideration of environmental justice in SEQR as required by the Environmental Justice Siting Law (Laws of 2022, Chapter 840, as amended by the Laws of 2023, Chapter 49).
 The legislation requires agencies reviewing actions under SEQR to evaluate whether an action may cause or increase a disproportionate pollution burden on a disadvantaged community as part of the SEQR process, both in the determination of significance, and where relevant, in preparation of an environmental impact statement.

 The rulemaking documents are available through the links provided below.